-U.S. vets with Gulf War Syndrome need individualized treatment, report saysJanuary 23rd, 2013 in Psychology & Psychiatry /
+U.S. vets with Gulf War Syndrome need individualized treatment, report saysJanuary 23, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—A one-size-fits-all approach to treating U.S. veterans with Gulf War Syndrome does not work, and therapy needs to be tailored to meet each patient's needs, according to a new Institute of Medicine report released Wednesday.